starshaped/aubreysambor.com/src/posts/2019-good-things-list.md

 2019, for lack of a better term, *sucked*.
 It was a hard year full of loss and grief, plus I dealt with my anxiety a lot and that certainly wasn't easy.
 I spent some of this year in tears, feeling down about myself and the world in general, but I'm trying to stay positive.
 I'm trying to remember the good things that *did* happen this year, and a lot of good things *did* occur.
 Here are some of those things!

-* I was fortunate enough to go on a few great trips -- Canada to visit Adam's parents, Seattle for [DrupalCon](https://events.drupal.org/seattle2019), a train trip to the Grand Canyon and Zion national parks, Oklahoma for work (my first time in that state!), Philadelphia with my friends, a road trip to Prince Edward Island, and a long weekend at Rhinebeck with my knitting friends!
+* I was fortunate enough to go on a few great trips -- Canada to visit Adam's parents, Seattle for [DrupalCon](https://events.drupal.org/seattle2019), a train trip to the Grand Canyon and Zion national parks, Oklahoma for work (my first time in that state!), Philadelphia with some friends, a road trip to Prince Edward Island, and a long weekend at Rhinebeck with my knitting friends!
 * [Just like in 2018](/posts/2018-good-things-list), my relationship with [Adam](https://phenaproxima.net) continued to grow.
 We learned a lot about each other this year and we continue to teach each other new things.
 We also challenge each other, which I find incredibly important in a relationship!
 I hope our relationship continues to grow in 2020.
 * On a related note, Adam and I signed a lease to an apartment in 2019!
 I won't be moving into the apartment until later in 2020 when my lease is up at my current place, but I'm excited to live together.
 * For the first time since the late 90s, I lived in the same dwelling for over two years.
 I have moved SO MANY TIMES as an adult so it was great to stay in the same place for awhile!